BeMoBIL/digitalquestionnaire/README.md

 # digitalquestionnaire

-Already built versions can be found in `./artifacts`
+Built versions can be found in `./artifacts`

 Install:
 `npm i`